Luka Dončić: First All-Star and playoff appearance (2019–2020)

 During the 2019–20 season, Dončić was selected to his first NBA All-Star Game as a Western Conference starter.
-He became the youngest European player to start in an All-Star game.
-On March 4, Dončić recorded his 22nd career triple-double, passing Jason Kidd for the most in Mavericks history.
-He registered 30 points, 17 rebounds, and 10 assists in a 127–123 overtime victory over the New Orleans Pelicans.
-Dončić recorded his 15th triple-double of the season on July 31, posting 28 points, 13 rebounds, and 10 assists in a 153–149 overtime loss to the Houston Rockets.
+Dončić became the youngest European player to start in an All-Star game.
+On March 4, he recorded his 22nd career triple-double, passing Jason Kidd for the most in Mavericks history.
+Dončić registered 30 points, 17 rebounds, and 10 assists in a 127–123 overtime victory over the New Orleans Pelicans.
+He recorded his 15th triple-double of the season on July 31, 2020, posting 28 points, 13 rebounds, and 10 assists in a 153–149 overtime loss to the Houston Rockets.
 On August 4, Dončić recorded another triple-double with 34 points, 12 assists, and a career-high 20 rebounds in a 114–110 overtime win over the Sacramento Kings.
-With that, he became the youngest player to record 30+ points, 20+ rebounds, and 10 or more assists.
-On August 8, Dončić had a then-career-high 19 assists, which tied LeBron James for an NBA season-high, 36 points, 14 rebounds, and 2 turnovers in a 136–132 win against the Milwaukee Bucks.
-The game marked his 17th triple-double of the season and clinched his spot as the youngest player to lead the NBA in triple-doubles.
+With that, he became the youngest player to record 30-plus points, 20-plus rebounds, and 10 or more assists.
+On August 8, Dončić had a then-career-high 19 assists, which tied LeBron James for an NBA season high, 36 points, 14 rebounds, and two turnovers in a 136–132 win against the Milwaukee Bucks.
+The game marked Dončić's 17th triple-double of the season and clinched his spot as the youngest player to lead the NBA in triple-doubles.
 On August 15, he was selected to the NBA's All-Seeding Games First Team for his play in the eight seeding games, where he averaged 30.0 points, 10.1 rebounds, and 9.7 assists per game.
-Dončić finished as one of the three finalists for the NBA Most Improved Player Award.
+Dončić finished as one of the three finalists for the NBA Most Improved Player award.
 He finished third behind eventual winner Brandon Ingram and second place Bam Adebayo.
-On August 17, Dončić made his NBA Playoffs debut, scoring 42 points (most ever in an NBA playoffs debut) in a 110–118 loss to the Los Angeles Clippers.
-On August 23, he became the youngest player in NBA postseason history with a 40-point triple-double, scoring 43 points in a 135–133 overtime victory over the LA Clippers.
-With that performance, he became just the second player in NBA history to record at least 43 points, 17 rebounds, and 13 assists in any game, joining Wilt Chamberlain as the other.
-On September 16, he was named to the All-NBA First Team.
+On August 17, Dončić made his NBA playoffs debut, scoring 42 points (most ever in an NBA playoffs debut) in a 118–110 loss to the Los Angeles Clippers.
+On August 23, he became the youngest player in NBA postseason history with a 40-point triple-double, scoring 43 points, including a game-winning, buzzer-beating three-pointer, in a 135–133 overtime victory over the Los Angeles Clippers.
+With that performance, Dončić became just the second player in NBA history to record at least 43 points, 17 rebounds, and 13 assists in any game, joining Wilt Chamberlain as the other.
+On September 16, Dončić was named to the All-NBA First Team.
 He became the first player since Tim Duncan in the 1998–99 season to be selected to an All-NBA First Team in a first or second season.
-He finished fourth overall in the season's final MVP results.
+Dončić finished fourth overall in the season's final MVP results.
 He also became the second-youngest player ever to finish in the top five of MVP voting.